Syllabus and Lesson Plan

-This culture and grammar lesson plan (version with additional English) was used when teaching the penultimate section of an introductory French course.
+This culture and grammar lesson plan (version with additional English) was used when teaching the penultimate unit of a French 101 course at the University of Alabama.
 The textbook used for this course was the second edition of Rond-Point.
+There were 15-20 students enrolled in the classes at this level, and each class was 75 minutes long.
+The final projects for this course (imagined restaurant promotional videos) are displayed in the student work section below.

 Student Work